 When Christina Stembel bootstrapped the launch of her direct-to-consumer floral delivery company, Farmgirl Flowers, she had no idea it would be so successful, but she knew she had a ton of grit and nothing to lose.
 Her hard work and passion have paid off.
-Last year, the San Francisco–based company made $15 million in revenue, and it shows no signs of slowing down.
+In 2018, the San Francisco–based company made $15 million in revenue, and it shows no signs of slowing down.

 "I would define success much differently than I used to.
 If asked this question eight years ago.
 I would have responded with an immediate dollar amount.
 I probably would have said something to the effect of 'Success is building a billion-dollar company.'
 Period.
 But then again, back then I didn’t know what I didn’t know, which was a lot.
 Now I think about and define success very differently.
 I know more and to earn that knowledge, I’ve had to fall down repeatedly and get back up, over and over and over again.